Skip to Content

 During a gallbladder scan, a

-radioactive tracer substance is injected into a vein
+radioactive tracer substance is put into a vein

 in the arm.
-The liver removes the tracer from the bloodstream and adds it to
+The liver removes the tracer from the blood and adds it to

 the bile that normally flows through the bile ducts to the gallbladder.
 The

-gallbladder then releases the tracer into the beginning of the small intestine.
+gallbladder then releases the tracer into the first part of the small intestine.

-A special camera (gamma) takes pictures of the tracer as it moves through the
+A special camera takes pictures of the tracer as it moves through the

 liver, bile ducts, gallbladder, and small intestine.